mugishasam123/countries/README.md

 # Countries

-> Countries is an app that manages clients informations with providers associated
+> Countries-app is an app that performs CRUD operations on a list of countries.
+It  is a fullstack application with both frontend and backend.
+Backend is created with apolllo server and express , data from mongodb.
+The frontend is created with Next js and tailwindcss for styling.

 ![image](https://user-images.githubusercontent.com/90524466/200921360-65855b4f-c756-46d0-89c3-fc6b706a0c89.png)